sergei-m1/risk-gpt-proofofconcept/ReadMe.md

 ## Overview

-This subdirectory contains the front end code.
+This repository contains code for a prototype of a risk gpt chat bot.

 It is based on the following technologies:

 - TypeScript
 - React
 - ChakraUI
 - Vite
+- Flask

 For more information on ChakraUI refer to the following link: https://chakra-ui.com/getting-started/vite-guide